Tata Harrier: 5 things to know

 It seems as if Tata is tapping into the pool of knowledge and resources from around the world to offer the best product that it can.
 The engine and gearbox won't be the only things on the Harrier with their roots outside Tata.

 The SUV will be underpinned by Tata's new Omega Arc platform that is derived from Land Rover's D8 architecture.
 Tata is touting this to give its SUV high bending and torsional rigidity, along with great driving dynamics.
-The Harrier will come bundled with terrain response, ESP, driving modes, all-wheel drive (on higher-spec variants) and independent suspension on all four corners.
+The Harrier will come bundled with terrain response, ESP and driving modes.
 This gives credence to the fact that it could be capable off-road.

 It's a treat to look at